Judea - Sites Gallery

 Mar Saba Monastery

-A 5th C AD monastery, the largest in the Judean desert.
+A 5th century AD monastery, the largest in the Judean desert.
 The walled complex is built on the southern cliffs of the Kidron creek.
 It was established by Saint Sabas, and named after him.
 The monastery started as a place of seclusion of few monks in the caves, led by Mar Saba.

 Mar Saba monastery, Kidron creek, Judean desert.